jdavis-mcs/SpaceSim/README.md

 -   **Styling:** Tailwind CSS

--   **AI Mission Generation:** Google's Generative AI
+-   **AI Mission Generation:** Google's Generative AI (via a secure Netlify serverless function)

-This project is fully self-contained in three HTML files and requires no backend or server to run.
+This project is fully self-contained in three HTML files and requires no backend or server to run locally, but uses Netlify Functions for secure API key management